open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

    }

-There are a few important implications to be aware of for both ZeroMQ TCP and IPC subscribers over the OEI Message Bus.
+There are a few important implications to be aware of for both ZeroMQ TCP and IPC subscribers over the Open EII Message Bus.
 These implications are specified below.

 ZeroMQ TCP Subscription Implications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^